jquery/testswarm/scripts/addjob/README.md

 ### inject.js

 The document must include the TestSwarm `inject.js` file from the target TestSwarm installation.
-This file detects whcih unit test framework is present on the page and registers a callback for when that framework indicates it is done.
+This file detects which unit test framework is present on the page and registers a callback for when that framework indicates it is done.
 The script then extracts the test results and submits them to TestSwarm, using the identification given from the TestSwarm context (run-id, client-id etc.).

 You may unconditionally `inject.js`, it will only act if it detects that it is being run in a TestSwarm environment (so you don't need a seperate version of the test suite "for TestSwarm").